RuralAnemone/shader-wallpapers/README.md

 # shader-wallpapers
-collection of shader wallpapers that I've written. compliant with de.markusfisch.android.shadereditor
+collection of shader wallpapers that I've written (or modified, or that I use, etc). compliant with de.markusfisch.android.shadereditor